pglen/pyedpro/README.md

 curve of new keystrokes.
 If you want an editor  that works the same way in all your workspaces, PyEdPro is the one.

- PyEdPro now is working good on the Mac M1.
+ PyEdPro now is working good-ish on the Mac M1.
 I installed homebrew, and got it to fire up.
 It was not a trivial exercise, as the Mac PygGOject did not do half of the stuff as the Linux version did.
 No asynchronous  anything, segmentation faults everywhere. (which python is not suppose to have)

   The font rendering was messed up, but I got fixed by replacing Pango's get_pixel_size() with get_size() / PANGO_UNIT.
 [Suspect int vs float accuracy issues] Some async functions like the function updater is disabled, but it can be done